hackboyMcHack/bronco/index.md

 1. Make sure your bike is paired with the CBY app.
 2. Open ***Bronco Unleashed*** app.
-3. Tap "Connect to bike" and wait for the dashboard to appear.
+3. Tap `Connect to bike` and wait for the dashboard to appear.
-4. Unlock the bike by tapping "Unlock".
+4. Unlock the bike by tapping `Unlock`.
-5. Tap "Gear".
+5. Tap `Gear`.
-6. Choose your new speed and tap "Apply".
+6. Choose your new speed and tap `Apply`.
 7. Done, you can close the app, or continue to use it if you like it more than the official one.

 ⠀